shokjak/travel-deals-mcp/README.md

 ## Current Deals

-🌴 **Deals Coming Soon**
+🌴 Add the MCP server and discover deals.

 We're curating the best resort packages and vacation deals.
-Check back soon or connect the MCP to get notified when deals go live.

 ---

 ## Connect to Your AI